Multi-channel Resource Allocation for Smooth Streaming: Non-convexity and Bandits: Known : non-convexity and joint admission-allocation

 We have the following guarantee on the computational complexity and the correctness of \ConcMin.

 \begin{theorem} In $O(n^2 )$ steps \ConcMin~obtains an optimal solution for the optimization problem in Thm.~\ref{thm:benchmark}, i.e., $\bar{\alpha}_i=\alpha_i^*$ for all $i \in [n]$. \end{theorem}

 Interestingly, the optimization problem in Thm.~\ref{thm:benchmark} involves continuous variables with no apparent integer or combinatorial constraints.
 However, the particular non-convex structure of the problem leads to an optimal combinatorial algorithm.
-Proof of Thm.~\ref{thm:concmin}, which uses this combinatorial structure, is outlined below. \begin{proof}[Proof outline for Thm.~\ref{thm:concmin}] The first simple yet useful observation towards the proof is the following lemma. \begin{lemma} The optima of the optimization problem in Thm.~\ref{thm:benchmark} lie in the finite set